 The Executive Committee ("ExCo") is not a committee of the Board but acts in ensuring effective management and in developing Monument Re's business strategy and related policies.
-Monument Re's ExCo team is comprised of:
+Monument Re's ExCo team as of 29th April 2022 is comprised of:

-Executives are permanently based in Bermuda apart from Aidan Holton, Chris Carson and Gemma Cerasi.
+Executives are permanently based in Bermuda apart from Carlo Elsinghorst, Tobias Fritsch, Chris Carson, Riya Sen Gupta and Gemma Cerasi.